Today you’re going to learn exactly how many sets and reps you should do every time you workout.

 It means that you shouldn’t be taking your sets to absolute failure.

-But do your best to leave something on the table.
+Do your best to leave something on the table in each set.

 We discuss weight selection in much more detail in: How Much Weight Should You Lift?